 - support the COAG Energy Council agenda through Commonwealth legislation if required

-The government will propose rule changes to the AEMC to better protect customers, including placing limits on the penalties customers can face when they don’t pay on time.
+The government has submitted rule changes to the AEMC to better protect customers, including placing limits on the penalties customers can face when they don’t pay on time

 The government will also propose an ambitious agenda for the COAG Energy Council including: